 Livestock Guardian Dogs

-baśka-fantazja filos, "Kazia", (Polish Tatra Sheepdog, Owczarek Podhalanski) - Future Dam
+baśka-fantazja filos, "Kazia", (Polish Tatra Sheepdog, Owczarek Podhalanski)

 My thoughts about breeding the Polish Tatra Sheepdog in the United States:

 Breeders are striving to preserve the few genetics available and some of us are working to bring in dogs from other countries from the best possible breeding stock we can find.
-Although some of us have our dogs registered with FCI, we cannot register our future litters with them because we do not have a breed association here in the USA that is affiliated with the FCI, even if both the dog and bitch are FCI registered.
-Consequently, we can only register our litters with UKC or ARBA since the AKC does not recognize this historic breed.
+Although most of us have our dogs registered with FCI (through the kennel club of each dog’s country of origin), we cannot register our future litters with FCI because we do not have a breed association here in the USA that is affiliated with the FCI, even if both the dog and bitch are FCI registered.
+Consequently, we can only register our litters with UKC or ARBA since the AKC does not yet recognize this historic breed.

-Breeders of the Polish Tatra Sheepdog have to weigh the future good and preservation of the breed as a livestock guardian with the desire to enter the it into the show ring in the future.
-I personally believe there is room for preserving both traditions, so long as breeders are frank about the temperaments and working qualities of their lines.
-I have seen Tatras with amazing ability in the area of livestock guardianship while also encountering a few with a clear affinity for house duty.
+Breeders have to weigh the future good and preservation of the breed as a livestock guardian with the desire to enter the it into the show ring in the future.
+I personally believe there is room for preserving both traditions, so long as breeders are frank about the temperaments and working qualities within their lines.
+I have seen Tatras with amazing abilities in the area of livestock guardianship while also encountering a few with a clear affinity for house duty.
 One type would not necessarily be happy doing the other's job on a full-time basis.
-As breeders, we must be keenly aware of the need to place our puppies in the most suitable homes for their particular temperaments and talents, not just a blanket and random placement.
+As breeders, we must be keenly aware of the need to place our puppies in the most suitable homes for their particular temperaments and talents, not just blanket and random placements.
 Because the Tatra is a working dog and has been for hundreds of years, we must keep in mind the prime position of the Tatra as a working dog.
 When we forget this fact, we find that many Tatras cannot live in a home without some kind of daily challenge that allows them to think independently, such as being able to work livestock.
-Because of the variability within the breed, however, we do see a few Tatras capable of indoor living so long as they get plenty of daily outdoor exercise, strong and consistent leadership and have a person or persons whom they can strongly identify with as their “flock” to love and protect.
-Every breeder may need a few homes from working farms and a few from pet or show homes, depending on the individual abilities and variability represented within the particular lines and individual litters they have.
+Because of the variability within the breed, however, we do see some Tatras capable of indoor living so long as they get plenty of daily outdoor exercise, strong and consistent leadership and have a dedicated family who will commit to their daily training and grooming.
+Every breeder may need a few working homes and a few pet or show homes, depending upon the individual abilities and variability represented within the particular lines and individual litter they have.

 I have been preparing for nine years now to breed my first Tatra.
 This in no way makes me better suited to breeding than someone who has been preparing less time.
 However, it shows the difficulty we have in locating solid genetics, bringing in good dogs from abroad, raising the puppies to the proper age to test their hips and elbows, and assuring that their conformation, temperaments and health are sound before breeding.
-Fortunately for our breed, the Tatra is a healthy breed and does not experience many of the genetic problems that other more popular breeds today are experiencing in larger numbers.
+Fortunately for our breed, the Tatra is generally a healthy breed and does not experience many of the genetic problems that other more popular breeds today are experiencing in larger numbers.
 Even with that good news, however, our challenge is great.
-If we try to do everything exactly like breeders of popular dogs, we will likely end up unable to grow the Polish Tatra breed in this country.
+If we try to do everything exactly like breeders of popular dogs, we will likely end up unable to see the Polish Tatra really get established in this country.
 There is much room for discussion about how to best preserve the breed.